ATTENTION NCCS ALUMNI…We want to hear from you!

 NCCS class of 2013

-Sam earned a BS in Mechanical Engineering from Grove City College.
+Sam earned a bachelor of science degree in Mechanical Engineering from Grove City College.
 He is employed by Stanley Black & Decker as a Mechanical Engineer.

 NCCS class of 2014